 Row 29 or last row: Slip stitch in the first St and across the row.

 You can keep going and slip stitch around your dishcloth like I did with the cream coloured one, as pictured above.
-Simply turn your dishcloth when you reach the end of last row and continue slip stitching into every row, 1 slip stitch per row.
+Simply turn your dishcloth when you reach the end of the last row and continue slip stitching into every row, 1 slip stitch per row.
 Turn again to work on the foundation chain side, and work slip stitches in each chain across.
 Then turn again and work on the last side of your dishcloth, 1 slip stitch into each row as on the other side.

-The slip stitch border is not necessary and it’s almost not noticeable but if you like making borders that’s an option.
-The green crochet dishcloth doesn’t have a border and I only slip stitched in the last row.
-Slip stitches in the last row make the edge a little tighter so it doesn’t stretch too much and it will help to keep your crochet dishcloth in shape.
+The slip stitch border is not necessary, and it’s almost not noticeable, but if you like making borders, that’s an option.
+The green crochet dishcloth doesn’t have a border, and I only slip stitched in the last row.
+Slip stitches in the last row make the edge a little tighter, so it doesn’t stretch too much, and it will help to keep your crochet dishcloth in shape.

 Fasten off and weave in all ends.